 There are many other aspects of a coin’s condition that are important to know as you determine the value of your silver dollar, including its wear-based grade.

 Coin grading is a very complex area of numismatics, one that takes years to really learn and understand like the back of your hands.
 It surely can’t be taught here in a couple paragraphs.

-But, what’s important to know is that coins are graded on a 70-point scale, with “1” indicating a coin in poor condition—worn nearly smooth, and “70” denoting a coin that’s never been spent as money and is in virtually perfect with no visible nicks, scratches, or other marks.
+But, what’s important to know is that coins are graded on a 70-point scale, with “1” indicating a coin in poor condition—worn nearly smooth—and “70” denoting a coin that’s never been spent as money and is virtually perfect, with no visible nicks, scratches, or other marks.

 A coin that’s never been spent as money and has all of its details intact is known to be in uncirculated grade, and this is generally the most valuable condition in which a coin is found.
 Grading coins based on the amount of wear is a nuanced part of numismatic knowledge and something with which you should familiarize yourself.

 So, How Much Is a Silver Dollar Worth?

 There are so many value guides both online and in print, it can sometimes be confusing to figure out precisely how much your coin is worth.
 Sure, you may have seen that a 1922 silver dollar much like yours sold for $3,000 on eBay, but is that what yours is worth?